WHAT TO EXPECT AT YOUR EYE EXAM IN EDMONTON

 6 MONTHS - AGE 3

+Our family vision care is providing OCT in Edmonton.
+So what is OCT?
 Optical coherence tomography (OCT), is a noncontact, noninvasive imaging technique that can reveal layers of the retina by looking at the interference patterns of reflected laser light.
 OCT offers the ability to detect glaucoma years in advance compared to other testing options.

 For adults, a regular eye exam is an important part of maintaining your overall health and making your vision last a lifetime.
 Without an eye exam, critical health issues can be overlooked until it’s too late.